FREQUENTLY ASKED QUESTIONS

 I heard the water quality is poor.
 How does that affect the sailing?

-All of our boats, as of October 2017, are currently equipped with a weighted keel (J/22s, Sonars, & Freedom 20s) or a weighted dagger board (Access Dinghies), so you should not be swimming in the water if you are sailing.
+All of our boats, are currently equipped with a weighted keel (J/22s, Sonars, & Freedom 20s) or a weighted dagger board (Access Dinghies), so you should not be swimming in the water if you are sailing.
 Baltimore's Inner Harbor and Middle Branches do suffer from an aging water infrastructure, but 99% of the time the water is not a limiting factor on quality sailing.
 Additionally, the Downtown Sailing Center is partnering with the Waterfront Partnership, Blue Water Baltimore, and the Chesapeake Bay Foundation to encourage Bay health and promote water quality improvement initiatives.
 Come sailing with us!

 Will the sailboats flip over during lessons or recreationally sailing?

 Our sailboats do tip a bit because they have rounded bottom shapes BUT THEY DO NOT TIP OVER.
 Fortunately, our boats are equipped with underwater fins called "keels" that provide righting momentum against the force of the sails.
 Under normal, safe sailing conditions, our boats will remain upright and dry (or at least mostly so).
 Our keelboats are specifically designed to stay upright and not flip over "capsize."
 We do not hold lessons or events in conditions that would cause persons to go overboard, and our sailboats do not flip over when we go sailing.

 What is the policy for classes and for event registrations?

 Officially, your event registration is not confirmed until you have paid for the event.
 Due to the fact that we must manage and recruit staff at a ratio of 2:1 (student:instructor) for most programming, we only guarantee your spot on an event roster once you have paid for the event.